samuelhatcliff/newstracker/README.md

 <img src="static/photos/non_user_flows/non-user-nav.png" width="500">
 The search bar on the far right allows both non users and users to run a quick search for news stories by keyword.
 <img src="static/photos/non_user_flows/simple-search.png" width="350">
-If a visitor would like to take advantage of the app's user-feautures and optimize their experience with a resuable account capable of permanently saving news stories and search preferences, they can use the `Register`/`Login` navbar links to create an account or log in.
+If a visitor would like to take advantage of the app's user-feautures and optimize their experience with a resuable account capable of permanently saving news stories and search preferences, they can use the `Register` or `Login` navbar links to create an account or log in.
 <p>
 <img src="static/photos/non_user_flows/register.png" width="350">
 <img src="static/photos/non_user_flows/login.png" width="350">